tejasbhagwat/sociable-lapwing-publication/README.md

        statistics files exported from Google Earth Engine and summarizes them to generate Figure 4 in the manuscript.

+## Code/software
-\*Users need a Google Earth Engine account to run this script and need to upload the 'model_df_gee.csv' file and regional changes file in order to run the script. \## Code/software
+\*Users need a Google Earth Engine account to run this script and need to upload the 'model_df_gee.csv' file and regional changes file in order to run the script.

+## Access information
 \*Users need R programming software and an active Google Earth Engine account to view and process these data.
-Both scripts are shared. \## Access information
+Both scripts are shared.

 Other publicly accessible locations of the data: